 If you have a young Possum, only feed them soy milk or any other non-vegan milk.
-Cow’s milk has lactose and can cause diarrhoea which slows their growth and ultimately cause death.
+Cow’s milk has lactose and can cause diarrhea, which slows their growth and ultimately causes death.

 Why Do Possums Get Attracted to Gardens in Urban Areas?

 The main reason why people think these marsupials are nasty is their behavior of foraging through trash cans.
 They generally get attracted to your garden to find the food scraps if you have left them in the trash around your garden.

 They are blinded by the odor of overflowing garbage cans, containers, or uncovered compost heaps and follow the food source to feed on.
 Moreover, if your garden is near a sewer, drainage, or river, you can expect more marsupials on your property as these creatures prefer to inhabit near water sources.

 Some smells, especially cinnamon scents, invite these marsupials to your garden.
 This is why people use cinnamon scents or other such sweet scents to lure these creatures as bait.